HakimHC/HakimHC/README.md

 ### <div align="center">Hi there!👋  I'm Hakim, A Passionate Software Engineer And Cloud Architect🚀</div>

-- 🔭 I’m currently studying at [42Madrid](https://www.42network.org/).
+- 🔭 I’m currently working as a Data Engineer at [The Cocktail](https://the-cocktail.com/).

-- 🌱 I’m currently learning cloud development on Azure.
+- 🌱 I’m currently studying at [42Madrid](https://www.42network.org/).

 -  ⭐ I'm an highly experienced in C / C++ / Shell Scripting with Bash / Linux.